-2011 cy Title: Medication Administration & Storage Page 2 of 3 STEPS KEY POINTS 6. eMAR must be used to select and Review eMAR at beginning of each shift. ٥. administer all medications.
+Policy Title: Medication Administration & Storage Page 2 of 3

+STEPS KEY POINTS i. eMAR must be used to select and administer all medications.
+Review eMAR at beginning of each shift.
 Verify each order has been double checked or acknowledged.
 7. Read medication order on eMAR/Dr. Order in its entirety, including allergies.
 Note route, dose and make certain that fre- quency and time schedules correspond.
 Some medication (i.e., heparin) and some patient care units (i.e., NICU); require that all medication dosages and administration times be double checked with another licensed nursing personnel.
-8. ldentify the patient by scanning the wrist band or by using 2 patient identifiers: 1) Name 2) Date of Birth Wristband must be attached to patient.
+8. Identify the patient by scanning the wrist band or by using 2 patient identifiers: 1) Name 2) Date of Birth Wristband must be attached to patient.
 9. Ask patient and review allergy band for any medication allergies.
 To prevent known allergic reaction to any medication.
-10. When administering medications, do not remove the medication from unit dose package until in patient's room.
+0. When administering medications, do not remove the medication from unit dose package until in patient's room.
 Scan the medication to be administered.
 May place in medication cup and hand to patient.
 Scanning provides for proper identification of medication at patient's bedside.
 Check for expiration date.
 1. Administer Medication: a.
 If oral medication, remain with the patient until it has been swallowed.
 Never leave medications at bedside except as specifically ordered by physician.
-12. Dispose of equipment needles and syringes in proper receptacles.
+2. Dispose of equipment needles and syringes in proper receptacles.
 To prevent puncture injury to self / patient /family.
 DO NOT RECAP NEEDLES 3.
 Never leave medications unattended.
+4 Documentation: eMAR

-4. Documentation: eMAR inal Effective Date: 10/1/1977 Revision Date: 7/28/2016
+Original Effective Date: 10/1/1977 Revision Date: 7/28/2016

-Policy Title: Medication Administration & Storage Page 3 of 3
+Policy Title: Medication Administration & Storage